 When everything is for sale, what's the value of love?
-Jesus does make up for a troupe of drag performers in Havana, but dreams of being a performer.
-When he finally gets his chance to be on stage, a stranger emerges from the crowd and punches him in the face.
-The stranger is his father Angel, a former boxer, who has been absent from his life for 15 years.
+Jesus does makeup for a troupe of drag performers in Havana but dreams of being a performer.
+When he finally gets his chance to be onstage, a stranger emerges from the crowd and punches him in the face.
+That stranger is his father, Angel, a former boxer who has been absent from his life for fifteen years.
 As father and son clash over their opposing expectations of each other, Viva becomes a love story as the men struggle to understand one another and become a family again.

 Was this review helpful to you?